BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Hermits Rest is located on the western edge of the South Rim of Grand Canyon National Park.
 During the busy season, it’s only accessible by shuttle.
 (Note: The park service does not use apostrophes in place names for some reason, so it uses Hermits instead of Hermit’s).

-Why visit Hermits Rest?
+Why Visit Hermits Rest?

 Hermits Rest is a nice way to see more of the Grand Canyon along the South Rim.
 The ride out there provides some of the best viewpoints of the canyon, and the best part is you don’t have to drive!
 Just relax in the shuttle while looking over the edge of the canyon.